“To air-dry clothes by choice is counter-cultural.

 But in 2012, Katy’s life changed forever.
 She appeared in a reality TV show Breaking Amish.
 Soon afterward, she was signed up by a modelling agency and now she looks gorgeous in saucy lingerie shoots.

 Amish women are startlingly beautiful, with flawless complexions and direct, guileless eyes.
-It was just a matter of time before one did what Katy did.
-But the Amish think that modelling is one of the worst things a woman can do.
+It was just a matter of time before one of them did what Katy did.
+But Amish elders think modelling is one of the worst things a woman can do.
 They see it as flaunting your body and being vain.
-They look at Katy’s photo spreads and sigh in resignation.
+The elders in the community took Katy’s photo spreads with sighs of resignation.

-Amish girls are startlingly beautiful, with flawless complexions, direct and guileless stares and ready, innocent smiles.
+Amish girls are startlingly beautiful, with flawless complexions that are born from eating organic farm fresh foods.
+The sport direct and guileless stares and ready, innocent smiles.
 I am considering asking the Lord to make me an Amish man the next time.
 With a woman like one of these, who needs electricity?
 (Photos sourced from Google Images)

 Constancy is valued above novelty and innovation, qualities that they view with suspicion.
 The Amish take pleasure in repeated patterns of life, greetings, and rituals.
 They do not believe in multi-culturism either.
+You are welcome to visit them as a tourist but you would be discouraged from living among them if you weren’t from the community.
 For them, other values, practices and beliefs are not legitimate and therefore not to be tolerated.

 Marriages outside the community will lead to immediate expulsion.
 Congregations being small, the ban ensures a limited gene pool and consequently, genetic birth defects are not uncommon.
 On the other hand the clean living, supported by fresh organic farm produce, endows Amish communities with 60% less incidences of heart disease and cancers than the North American average.